gertisdemo/gertisdemo.github.io/editdocs.md

 </script>
 <div id="continueEdit">

-<h2>Continue your editing</h2>
+<h2>Continue your Editing</h2>

 <p>Click the link below to edit the page you were just on.
-When you are done, click **Commit Changes** at the bottom of the screen.
-This will create a copy of the CLC documentation web site on your GitHub account called a "fork."
-You can make other changes in your fork after it is created, if you want.
+This will send you to the CLC documentation web site where you can create a copy of the site called a "fork".
+Make your changes, and when you are done, enter a title and a short description of you changes, and click **Propose file change** at the bottom of the screen.
+You can either instantly create a pull request for your changes, or continue with making other changes in your fork.
 When you are ready to send us all your changes, go to the index page of your forked repository on GitHub, and select **New Pull Request** to let us know about it.</p>

 <p><a id="continueEditButton" class="button"></a></p>

 </div>
 <div id="generalInstructions">

-<h2>Edit the CLC documentation site in the cloud</h2>
+<h2>Edit the CLC Documentation in the Cloud</h2>

-<p>Click the button below to visit our repository.
-You can then click the "Fork" button in the upper-right area of the screen to create a copy of our site on your GitHub account called a "fork."
-Make any changes you want in your fork, and when you are ready to send those changes to us, go to the index page of your forked repository on GitHub, and select **New Pull Request** to let us know about it.</p>
+<p>Click the link below to visit the CLC documentation repository.</p>

-<p><a class="button" href="https://github.com/gertisdemo/gertisdemo.github.io/">Browse this site's source code</a></p>
+<p><a class="button" href="https://github.com/gertisdemo/gertisdemo.github.io/">Browse the source code of this site</a></p>

 </div>